gbrdead/silo/java/README.md

 - For higher hardware parallelism, the blocking implementations cannot utilize the CPUs at 100%.
 That shows high lock contention.
 No such problem is observed in the C++ blocking implementations.

 ## TODO
-Measure the performance of older versions of the JVM to determine whether it has improved in the recent past.
+- Measure the performance of older versions of the JVM to determine whether it has improved in the recent past.
 The tests so far have been performed with Java 21.
+- Investigate the lock contention.